mattwaite/sportsdatabook/_book/01-intro.md

 ## [1] 6
 ```

-We can store anything in a variable.
+**We can store anything in a variable**.
 A whole table.
 An array of numbers.
 A single word.
 A whole book.
 All the books of the 18th century.
 They're really powerful.
-We'll exlore them at length.
+We'll explore them at length.

 ## Adding libraries, part 1